GDSR - Applying, guidelines and resources

 No, you don’t need to engage a specific accounting firm.
 If your application is selected for audit, NZ On Air will appoint an independent assurance provider to carry out the review.
 Our assurance provider will work directly with your finance team or your preferred accountant to complete the process.
 If your business is selected, we’ll get in touch to step you through what’s involved and answer any questions you might have.

 What could a registered business expect from an audit if they are selected?
-Who will perform the audit and how are the audits selected?
+Who conducts the audit and how are businesses selected?

-Each year, NZ On Air selects a number of registered businesses for audit.
-This may happen in one of two ways: either through a spot audit at NZ On Air’s discretion, or as part of a 20% randomised selection process.
+Each year, NZ On Air audits a selection of GDSR recipients.
+Recipients may be chosen in one of two ways: either through a spot audit at NZ On Air’s discretion or through a random selection process of 20 percent of recipients.
 In either case, the audit is conducted at NZ On Air’s cost.

 • Invoices for software expenses